Take advantage of the fall season and prepare for the months to come with these four financial tips.

-Fall is a beautiful time of year – and not just because the pumpkin spice latte is back.
+Fall is a beautiful time of year and not just because of the pumpkin spice latte.
 The leaves change color, the pumpkin patches surface, and the spirit of giving is very much alive.

-Go forth and enjoy some of these seasonal wonders.
-Just know there are some important things to examine as we begin to look forward to the months ahead.
+Go forth and enjoy those seasonal wonders, but keep these important things in mind as we begin to look forward to the months ahead.

 It’s during fall that we need to make some important decisions for the year to come.
 One of those decisions involves open enrollment.
-This is the time to make changes to benefits such as health savings contributions, medical coverage, and others.
-Think long and hard about this before locking in your elections.
+This is the time to make changes to benefits, such as health savings contributions, medical coverage, and others.
+Give yourself plenty of time to think through these options before locking in your elections.

 While you’re at it, you may want to review additional services as well.
-Do your home, renters, or auto insurance policies need review?
+When’s the last time you looked at your home, renters, and/or auto insurance policies?
 Ask your provider if there are discounts that may be applied or compare providers and make the switch.
-For added savings, consider canceling services or memberships you no longer want.
+For added savings, consider canceling services or memberships you no longer need.

-Expenses shouldn’t be creeping up on us as we approach the end of the year.
-We know we’ll be spending a little more during the holidays, so begin planning and saving if you haven’t done so already.
+Don’t let expenses creep up on you as the end of the year approaches.
+If you’re like the majority of people, you’ll be spending a little more during the holidays.
+Begin planning and saving if you haven’t done so already.

-Securing your financial future can be overwhelming but you don’t have to go at it alone.
-If you need guidance, consider speaking to a professional.
-As a member of A+FCU, you can set up a one-on-one consultation with a financial advisor at no cost to you.
+Securing your financial future can be overwhelming, but you don’t have to go at it alone.
+If you need guidance on retirement planning, debt repayment, money management, and other financial topics, consider speaking to a professional.
+As an A+FCU member, you can set up a one-on-one consultation with a financial counselor at no cost to you through BALANCE.

-One matter they can review with you is retirement.
-Together you can work on a plan that will help you reach your financial goals.
-If you need to up your contributions, there’s no better time than now.
+One matter they can review with you is prepping your holiday budget.
+Together you can work on a plan that will help you spend within your means and still reach your financial goals.

-Recommendations include doing things like cleaning your gutters and checking for air leaks.
-Gaps near windows and doors allow heat to escape while clutter in the gutters can cause build up that can damage the roof or other areas of your home.
-Also on the list is cleaning your vents, changing the filters, and testing your heating system in advance.
+While the weather permits, it’s a good idea to do some preventative maintenance and any needed repairs around your home to prepare for the winter months.
+A few recommendations include doing things like cleaning your gutters and checking for air leaks.
+Gaps near windows and doors allow heat to escape while clutter in the gutters can cause build up, damaging the roof or other areas of your home.